will62794/will62794.github.io/_drafts/2026-08-19-txn-permissiveness-checking.md

 ## Related Work

-This is a nice way to use model checking and simulation tools to examine quantitative properties of transaction concurrency control algorithms.
+The above is a nice way to use model checking and simulation tools to examine quantitative properties of transaction concurrency control algorithms.
 Often examining only binary notions of safety or liveness are not sufficient to adequately compare algorithmic beahviors at a finer-grained level.
 Moreover, this approach helps us understand concretely where an approach lies on the optimality frontier, and whether different changes can help us move closer to this frontier.
 In essence, this can be seen as a kind of very high fidelty and rigorous simulation, but one with maximum controllability and observability over the fundamental algorithmic characteristics.

 Building more efficient checking techniques for these types of properties remains an interesting open question and future topic to explore e.g. we are still limited to analyses at relatively tiny model sizes.
 We believe such approaches may have similarities to other, recent techniques for [checking quantitative hyperproperties](https://arxiv.org/abs/1905.13514), which are similar in that they aim to capture quantitative metrics over a protocol's entire set of reachable states.
 The theoretical literature on [permissiveness in transactional memory systems](https://infoscience.epfl.ch/server/api/core/bitstreams/a83c2ef3-e03d-4016-b362-4c8b624f6830/content) may also provide inspiration.